tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

 ### HSB Channels

-In the very first lesson, you were introduced to Processing's various [colour modes]({% post_url 2018-06-12-processing.py_in_ten_lessons--01-_hello_world %}#colour-mode).
-Using the `colorMode()` function, the colour mixing scheme can be switched from RGB to HSB (Hue, Saturation, Brightness).
+The very first lesson introduced Processing's various [colour modes]({% post_url 2018-06-12-processing.py_in_ten_lessons--01-_hello_world %}#colour-mode).
+The colour mixing scheme can be switched from RGB to HSB (Hue, Saturation, Brightness) using the `colorMode()` function.
 You can think of HSB as an alternative set of channels that may be more appropriate for what you need to accomplish.
 Switch the `colorMode` to HSB and add a new loop to the end of your existing "colour_channels" code.
+If you wish to, you can comment out the previous loop -- or instead, not bother and just allow the new loop to draw over what's there already.

 {% highlight py %}
 colorMode(HSB, 360, 100, 100)